Diaglinide, tablets 2 mg 30 pcs

 Unknown: hypoglycemic coma, hypoglycemia with loss of consciousness.

-As with other hypoglycemic agents, hypoglycemia may develop when using repaglinide.
-These reactions are in most cases not severe and can be corrected by taking carbohydrates.
-In severe reactions, medical assistance may be required, in particular, intravenous administration of dextrose (glucose).
-The risk of hypoglycemia may increase in case of interactions of repaglinide with other drugs (see section “Interactions with other medicinal products”).
+As with the use of other hypoglycemic agents, hypoglycemia may develop when using repaglinide.
+These reactions are in most cases mild and can be managed by eating carbohydrates.
+Severe reactions may require medical attention, including intravenous dextrose (glucose).
+The risk of hypoglycemia may increase when repaglinide interacts with other drugs (see section “Interactions with other drugs”).

 Visual disorders